Omicron in Europe: Where has the new COVID variant been detected?

 Finland

-The number of identified cases in Finland has climbed to seven on December 4, according to the Finnish Institute for Health and Welfare (THL).
-One was detected in a hospital in the capital Helsinki while the other six were scattered around the country.
-All seven cases have been linked to the same infection, the THL said.
+The number of identified cases in Finland has climbed to 20 on December 13, according to the Finnish Institute for Health and Welfare (THL).
+The majority of infections are related to travel.

 France

-Note: This article and its accompanying graphics are being regularly updated by our team of journalists.
-The last update was on December 13.